Employers

 The hiring process

-• provide offers of employment and employment agreements in writing, including an accurate description of the job
+• provide the offer of employment and employment agreement in writing, including an accurate description of the job

-• make sure negotiation for an employment agreement is fair
+• make sure negotiations about the terms of the employment agreement are fair

-• check if the employee has the legal right to work in New Zealand.
+You must check that a job applicant has the legal right to work in New Zealand before you employ them.

 Hiring temporary migrants